Image from Bernd Helfert

 The introduction of the first crude nanotechnology during the 21st and 22nd centuries of Old Earth and Interplanetary Age civilization was hailed by many as the greatest revolution since the introduction of technology itself, and perhaps since the emergence of life on Earth.
 Even so, nanotech was an evolution rather than a revolution, and emerged from the pre-existing knowledge and devices.

-Angelnets are a well known and commonly expected use of technology by transapient intellect.
+Angelnets are a widespread form of safety and security infrastructure.
+A network of surveillance devices, intelligent monitoring software, and robotic devices act to avert crime, accidents and other undesirable activities.
 The archetypical angelnet is an all-pervasive utility fog system tasked with protecting sophonts and/or local subsystems by reducing or preventing accidents and deliberate attacks.
 In some circumstances other systems of extensive and networked technology may perform the same task.
 Angelnets establish total control over a planetary or megastructure surface, atmosphere, and orbital or cis-hab space environment.
 The secondary functionality of angelnets varies widely, but includes distributed processing capabilities, networking, weather control, creation and movement of infrastructure, Known Net relaying, virtual reality support, and virch-rl interfacing, luxury tech, and scanning underground and above ground features and structures.
 All of the major archailect worlds and capitals are heavily angelnetted.

 For most bionts within the civilized galaxy, angelnets are synonymous with comfort and peace of mind, and a powerful symbol of sephirotic civilization, and the virtues of transapientech in general.